Our diplomates demonstrate excellence and expertise to become board eligible.

 - Plastic and reconstructive surgery

 *While many post-graduate opportunities and certifications are only offered to dual-degree (medical and dental) oral and maxillofacial surgeons, ABFCS provides a path to board certification for oral and maxillofacial surgeons who hold a single degree, as well.
-Nearly 25% of current ABFCS diplomates are either single or dual degree oral and maxillofacial surgeons.
-In order to qualify for the board exam, surgeons must hold a valid state dental license, as well as board certification from the American Board of Oral and Maxillofacial Surgery.
+Nearly 25% of current ABFCS diplomates are either single or dual-degree oral and maxillofacial surgeons.
+Candidates for the ABFCS examination must be board certified in their primary area of specialty and hold a valid state license where he/she practices.

 We also review experience-based applications for the board exam.